webern/kslice/readme.md

 kslice
 ------

-A command line utility and library for extracting I-Frames (also known as key frames) from video and normalizing them (ostensably for ML processing).

 #### Continuous Integration Status

 Continuous integration testing is running on CircleCI.
 Click [here](https://circleci.com/gh/webern/kslice) to go to the project.